karel-brinda/Phylign/README.md

 ### 5e) Known limitations

 * **Swapping if the number of queries too high.** If the number of queries is too high (e.g., 10M Illumina reads), the auxiliary Python scripts start to use too much memory, which may result in swapping.
 Try to keep the number of queries moderate and ideally their names short.
-* **No support for ambiguous characters in queries.** As the tools used internally by Phylign support only the nucleotide alphabet, all non-ACGT characters in queries are first converted to A.
+* **No support for ambiguous characters in queries.** Queries are expected to be over the ACGT alphabet.
+All non-ACGT characters in queries are first converted to A.
 * **Too many reported hits.** When queries have too many equally good hits in the database, even if the threshold on the maximum number of hits is chosen low – for instance 10 – the program will take top 10 + ties, which can be a huge number (especially for short sequences).

 ## 6. License